 Credit: @chopan585 on Instagram

 As a historically Black and culturally-rich neighborhood, Harlem is known for its jazz clubs, influence on hip-hop culture, and most notably, its soul food scene with restaurants like Sylvia’s and Melba’s.
 Harlem is a community where travelers can immerse themselves in endless Black culture and heritage, and the Apollo Theater is one place to do just that!
 Many Black artists, including Stevie Wonder, James Brown, and Billie Holiday, have graced the Apollo stage.
 Take a selfie in front of the iconic marquee, and for those who can’t make it in person, you can still enjoy music performances and discussions on the Apollo Digital Stage.
-Also in Harlem is the Schomburg Center for Research in Black Culture, which is offering 95 titles online that provide a better understanding of the Black community.
-You can also learn about Black history with the Studio Museum in Harlem online magazine and lesson plans.
-If you’re looking to dance with some of the best from Alvin Ailey American Dance Theater (or just watch!), enjoy their online masterclasses and performances on Ailey All Access.
-In August, virtually explore Harlem Week 2020, a month-long celebration sharing the culture, history, and strength of Harlem through conferences, seminars, performances, food, music, dance, and more.
+Also in Harlem is the Schomburg Center for Research in Black Culture, where visitors can explore exhibits on the work of photographer Austin Hansen and the history of Black comics.
+The center also offers a digital collection of exhibitions, books, articles, photographs, audio and video streams, and more online that provide a better understanding of the Black community.
+You can also learn about Black history with the Studio Museum in Harlem online magazine and lesson plans as construction continues on their new building.
+If you’re looking to dance with some of the best from Alvin Ailey American Dance Theater (or just watch!), enjoy their online masterclasses and performances on Ailey All Access, or book a spot at one of their in-studio classes.
+In August, Harlem Week returns to celebrate and recognize the culture, history, and strength of Harlem through conferences, seminars, performances, food, music, dance, and more.

 John Brown Historic State Park (Adirondacks)

 The John Brown Historic State Park, near Lake Placid, stands on the site of a key stop on the Underground Railroad for people seeking freedom in the north and in Canada.
 Brown was an abolitionist known for his raid on Harper’s Ferry, an attempted armed revolt aimed at destroying the institution of slavery.
 Learn about how Brown’s home became a pilgrimage for abolitionists through a guided tour, or hike the trails of this National Historic Landmark.
+(The grounds are open year-round and tours are available from May through October.
+Click here for more information.)
 If you’re in Ausable Chasm, dive further into the stories of slaves who passed through northeastern New York on their way to Canada at The North Star Underground Railroad Museum.

 Saratoga National Historical Park (Capital-Saratoga)